TIY-LR-NET-2015-June/Week-2-Lab/README.md

 ## Notes

-This can be fairly challenging, and is the end of our adventure in pure Ruby programming.
+This can be fairly challenging, and is the end of our adventure in pure c# programming.

 ## Additional Resources